Above: This is a graphic rendering of the

 The T-ROC proposal no longer includes the Wahl

-Lake area and the Shine Hub Operations which are now leased from
+Lake area which are now leased from

 Pope Resources by Miles Sand and Gravel (not affiliated with Fred